-Junior High Sign In/Out: Parents must contact the main office to request early dismissal.
-Teacher will be contacted and student will be waiting in the foyer at Junior High Building.
-Parent must come in and sign student out in attendance book.
+Junior High/High School Sign In/Out: Parents must contact the main office to request early dismissal.
+Teachers will be contacted and students will be waiting in the foyer at the Junior High/High School Building.
+Parent must come in and sign student out in the school office.

-Junior High Building:
+Junior High/High School Building:

 The front exterior door will be locked at 8:00am.
 If your student arrives late, they are to ring the bell at the front door to be let in by a teacher.
-The teacher will document the tardy in Gradelink.
+The teacher will document the tardy in FACTS.
 Parents bringing forgotten lunch, homework, etc., please contact the front office at 549-2339 to let us know you are dropping it off.
 The main office will contact the teacher.